uheerme/looset-landing/index.md

 - template: content-feature
   block: feature-1
   media_alignment: Left
-  headline: Documentation and Code Synchronization
+  headline: No more out of date documentation
   content: 'See when documentation and code get out of sync: The <strong>last commit
     date </strong>is shown both to the Code Block and its docstring, so developers can instantly compare it to be sure they can <strong>trust the information</strong>.'